-Audit logs are reviewed on a weekly basis by the TrustFactory Security Officer for any evidence of malicious activity and following each important operation.
+Audit logs are reviewed on a weekly basis by the TrustFactory Security Officer for valid business or security reasons, for any evidence of malicious activity and following each important operation.
 Unauthorized or suspicious activity is investigated.

 5.4.3 Retention Period for Audit Log